 - request evidence from the person accepting the delivery of their identity and age

 - keep a record of the evidence provided for a period of one year.

 If you don't comply with these requirements you can be issued an on the spot fine of $315 and a maximum penalty of $5,000.

 Declared criminal organisations

-No-one can enter or remain on licensed premises if they are wearing or carrying any items associated with declared criminal organisations, often called bikie or biker gangs.
+No one can enter or remain on licensed premises if they're wearing or carrying any items associated with declared criminal organisations, often called bikie or biker gangs.